sabia-group/How-Tos/docs/source/open_paths/open_path.rst

       Calculate the radial estimator for the end-to-end distance

       Args:
-      delta (one dimensional array of floats): distances for which to evaluate the estimator
+      delta (float one dimensional array): distances for which to evaluate the estimator, assumes 0 to be the first entry qP_q1 (float or one dimensional array): sampled distances of the last and first bead
-      qP_q1 (float or one dimensional array): distances between the last and the first bead computed from the sampled snapshots sigP (float): standard deviation of the Gaussians, sigP = sqrt(hbar^2 beta / (P m))
+      sigP (float): standard deviation of the Gaussians, sigP = sqrt(hbar^2 beta / (P m))